 Erin Kong is a second-generation Korean american interdisciplinary artist fascinated with the footprints and intersection of memory, identity, and creation.
-Raised in the suburbs of Phoenix, AZ, Kong found their favorite form of childhood escapism to be storytelling (right after long tricycle rides into the sunset).

 They are noted for her performance as Mary in Stray Cat Theatre’s production of Two Mile Hollow, where they were declared by reviewers, “the show’s queen of comedy,” and a “comical standout.”

 In 2019, they published their debut poetry collection, korean mourning rituals. korean mourning rituals is now distributed online through Barnes & Noble, Target, Amazon, and Lulu Publishing, and available at Palabras Bilingual Bookstore.
 That same year, they were nominated for the Phoenix Mayor's Literary Art Award.

 Kong co-founded Desert Diwata, an organization dedicated to honoring and creating safe community for Asian and Pacific Islander creation in Arizona with colleague Danielle Ganon.